+The pancreas produces digestive enzymes to help break down food.
 When you have pancreatic cancer, or have had pancreatic surgery, your body may not be able to make enough of these digestive enzymes.
-This affects the body’s ability to digest food, particularly fat and protein, and absorb vital nutrients.
+This affects the body’s ability to digest food, particularly fat and protein, and to absorb vital nutrients.
 This is often referred to as pancreatic exocrine insufficiency (PEI).

-- diarrhoea or fatty bowel movements (stools) that are pale in colour, frothy, loose and difficult to flush
+Signs of PEI include abdominal pain; bloating and excessive wind; diarrhoea or oily bowel movements (stools) that are pale in colour, frothy, loose and difficult to flush; and weight loss.

 Taking enzyme supplements

-- You don’t need to take enzymes for simple carbohydrates that digest easily, e.g. fruit, fruit juice, black tea and coffee.
+- Always take enzymes when consuming any food or drink that contains fat or protein.
+Slightly higher doses may be needed with high-fat meals, e.g. fried foods and pizza.
+You don’t need to take enzymes for simple carbohydrates that digest easily, e.g. fruit, fruit juice, black tea and coffee.